gh640/stack-overflow-developer-survey-charts-2020/README.md

 # Stack Overflow Developer Survey Charts 2020

 This repository is made for visualizing the Stack Overflow Developer Survey 2020 results.
-Currently only Python related stats are visualized.
+Currently stats only for Python and Rust are visualized.

 ## Charts